mikethegoblin/Resume/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zeyu Gu recently received a Bachelor's degree in Computer Science from Boston University and is pursuing a Master's degree at Yale University.
-He has a strong background in Computer Science and has taken advanced courses in Distributed Systems, Deep Learning, Full-Stack Engineering etc. He is fluent in Python and Java and is currently learning Go.
-He is a self-motivated person and a curious learner.
-Besides academics, he has two internship experiences at Microsoft and Bytedance which consolidated his skills in Software Engineering.
+He has a strong background in Computer Science and has practical knowledge in Distributed Systems, Deep Learning, Full-Stack Engineering etc. He is fluent in major programming languages like Python, Java, and Javascript, and he is currently learning Go.
+Zeyu is a self-motivated person and a curious learner.
+Besides academics, he has three internship experiences at Microsoft, Bytedance, and CertiK, which consolidated his skills in Software Engineering.

 Zeyu Gu is also a multi-talented person.
 He has played the violin for 15 years and is an enthusiastic skier.
 He also loves to travel, and he wishes he could go to Iceland on his next trip.